tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_diving_into_dot_notation.md

 path1: /likeadeveloper.html
 ---

+In the [previous topic](docapis_access_json_values.html), you accessed and printed a specific JSON value to the page.
 Let's dive into dot notation a little more.

 You use a dot after the object name to access its properties.
 For example, suppose you have an object called `data`: